 Carbohydrate/Sugar fermentation profiles were done according to Erkus (2007) and Rahman et al. (2015), using sixteen different carbohydrates.
 Briefly, the first step was the preparation of active cells free from sugar residues (centrifugation at 10,000 rpm for 10 min, followed by resuspending the pelleted cells in 10 ml MRS without glucose, and containing bromecresol purple).
 The second step was the preparation of sterile sugar solutions.
 Finally, sugar solutions and active cell culture without sugar were combined.
-200 μl of active cell solution without sugar was used as negative control.
-After overnight incubation at 37°C, the turbidity and the color change from purple to yellow with respect to negative and positive controls were recorded as positive fermentation result.
-All the reactions were performed in triplicate using 96-well microtiter plates.
+200 $\mu$ l of active cell solution without sugar was used as negative control.
+After overnight incubation at 37°C, the turbidity and the color change from purple to yellow with respect to negative and positive controls were performed in triplicate using 96-well microtiter plates.